apacheignite/documentation/clustering/docker-deployment.md

   ]
 }
 [/block]
-6. Click on `Management, disk, networking, access & security options` and add configuration parameters for the Ignite docker container as listed above.
+6. Click on `Management, disk, networking, access & security options` and add any of the configuration parameters for the Ignite docker container.
 [block:image]
 {
   "images": [